-Vergne was promoted to an F1 race seat with an impressive record, having won the French Formula Renault 2.0 and British Formula Three championships.
+Vergne was promoted to an F1 race seat with an impressive junior record, having won the French Formula Renault 2.0 and British Formula Three championships.
 Much like just about every other F1 driver these days, Vergne started out in karting before moving to the French Formula Renault Campus in 2007 and comfortably winning the title.
 At the end of the season he became a member of Red Bull's esteemed junior programme at the age of 17.

 The following season he competed in the Eurocup Formula Renault 2.0 and Formula Renault 2.0 West European Cup and walked away with the French Formula Renault 2.0 title.
 Although 2009 failed to yield silverware as he finished second in the Eurocup, he took the step up to the British Formula Three Championship in 2010 and claimed 13 wins for Carlin.
-Vergne followed in the footsteps of former STR driver Jaime Alguersuari and current team-mate Ricciardo, who won the title in 2008 and 2009 respectively.
+Vergne followed in the footsteps of former STR driver Jaime Alguersuari and future team-mate Ricciardo, who won the title in 2008 and 2009 respectively.
 He also had stints in the GP3 Series and Formula Renault 3.5.

 After dominating in the double title-winning RB7 during the 2011 Young Driver Test, it was clear that Red Bull had bigger things in mind for the Frenchman and it wasn't too long before he was confirmed as a Toro Rosso driver for 2012.